Board of Trustees

 Jenny has always been a fan of the arts and developed this passion further while achieving a degree in Dance and Culture.
 Upon graduating, Jenny has worked within councils providing arts workshops, classes, projects and festivals for communities, young people and hard to engage groups.

-More recently, Jenny was a childminder and a pre-school manager.
-She has also worked for Phoenix Dance Company, Ludus Dance Company, The National Resource Centre for Dance and Thurrock Youth Music Action Zone.
+Jenny currently works as a Commissioning Officer for children and young people but has also been a childminder and a pre-school manager.
+Previously, she has worked for Better Start Bradford, Phoenix Dance Company, Ludus Dance Company, The National Resource Centre for Dance and Thurrock Youth Music Action Zone.

 Born and bred in Bradford – Jenny is keen to spread her love of the arts to others.

-James is a flute player specialising in contemporary music.
-In 2020, he stars in Quantaform Series, a short film based on the music of Ambrose Field and produced by Screen Yorkshire.
-He has commissioned and premiered works by Gregory Emfietzis, James E. Stephenson and Sohrab Uduman, and contributed articles to the British Flute Society.
+James is a flute player specialising in contemporary music; latest projects include the Sins and Virtues podcast with Mona Siddiqui OBE and Quantaform, a short film based on the music of Ambrose Field and produced by Screen Yorkshire.